chkal/frontend-boilerplate/README.md

   * **LESS**: CSS with dynamic behavior such as variables, mixins, operations and functions.

 Please note that this project doesn't just show how to integrate those technologies.
-That's the easy part. :) The most important goal was to create a great development experience.
+That's the easy part.
+The most important goal was to create a great development experience.

 ## Maven build

-This project uses the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) to integrate with Maven.
+This project uses the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) to integrate the JavaScript tooling with Maven.
 This great plugin does the following things for you:

   * Install node.js and npm **locally** in the required versions
   * Executes Webpack for transpiling and and merging your JavaScript files